ABOUT MAZE

 Mazecast is a continuing series of videos by a small group of people to discuss, argue, and ultimately solve the puzzles within the compendium.
 Without confirmation from Manson, Mazecast members would prostrate their solutions to the other members, and would be approved or rejected, more or less, by common vote and reason.
 Mazecast is an open community, and no obligations are asked of you, except to appear in at least one video, at least in an audial capacity.

 SPOILER ALERT.
-If you are looking to solve MAZE on your own, this site contains numerous spoilers.
+This banner will appear at the top of any page with spoilers.
 This might ruin the book for you, or you might relish in knowing the work has been done.

 In the early days of newsgroups/usenet, several people made posts about MAZE, dumbfounded and with sporatic questions and answers.
 Later, in the 2000s, fans of MAZE began to collect, compile, and share their insights using the same medium (usenet).
 In the initial exchanges of information, much was learned, but not much was solved through further collaboration.
 Within a few years the dust had settled again, and MAZE was still almost entirely inexplicable.
 John Bailey’s Maze archive site was the first comprehensive (for its time) site on MAZE, and to this day contains some of the most valuable insight.